-Brisbane is the capital and most populous city in Queensland, Australia.
-Established on the banks of a river with the same name, Brisbane is a city with a culture for outdoor activities.
-As the gateway to Australia’s East Coast, it is a very popular destination for tourists and as a stop-over for travellers headed to the West Coast.
+Brisbane is the state capital and most populous city of Queensland, Australia.
+Founded along the banks of the river Brisbane, the city is a mecca of outdoor activities.
+As the gateway to Australia’s East Coast, it is a very popular destination for tourists and also as a stop-over for travellers headed to the West Coast.

 Visit this city over the weekend and you will find many epic things to do in Brisbane, from a fun-filled night out partying in Fortitude Valley, to a quiet walk in a botanical garden.
 This is a place where the arts meet adventure, and cultures combine in an explosion of culinary flavors.

 Whatever you want from a city, you can find it here.
-Whether its experiencing Brisbane’s eclectic music scene, one of its hip new restaurants or simply soak up the sun along the banks of the river.
+Whether its experiencing Brisbane’s eclectic music scene, tasting one of its hip new restaurants or simply soaking up the sun along the banks of the river.

 Insider Tips for an AMAZING Weekend in Brisbane